orvio/LNGateway/program.md

 The download page for all versions is located at [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software).
 The software is also available in the Windows app store and is included in many Linux distributions.

-The Arduino project has a lot of [documentation](https://www.arduino.cc/en/Guide) for beginners including [installation insturctions](https://www.arduino.cc/en/Guide/Windows) for Windows.
+The Arduino project has a lot of [documentation](https://www.arduino.cc/en/Guide) for beginners including [installation instructions](https://www.arduino.cc/en/Guide/Windows) for Windows.

 ## Installing the required libraries
-Once the Arduino IDE has been installed on you system you need to install a couple of required libraries.
-This can be done with the library manager inclued in the Arduino IDE.
+Once the Arduino IDE has been installed on your system you need to install a couple of required libraries.
+This can be done with the library manager included in the Arduino IDE.

 You can access the library manager through the menu under _Tools->Manage Libraries..._ or by pressing __Ctrl-Shift-I__.
 Opening the library manager can take a moment on slow systems.